amathelier/DNAshapedTFBS_notebooks/README.md

 # DNAshapedTFBS_notebooks

-This directory contains the data and IPython notebooks used to generate the figures in our manuscript *Transcription factor binding site prediction* in vivo *using DNA sequence and shape features* (Mathelier *et al.*, 2016, under review).
+This directory contains the data and IPython notebooks used to generate the figures in our manuscript *DNA shape features improve transcription factor binding site predictions *in vivo** (Mathelier *et al.*, 2016, under review).

 ## Notebooks